Youssef11khaled99/Console-Counter-Strike/README.md

 # CS_VO

-### To use this project you will need the following requirments
+### To use this project you will need the following requirements

 ---
 ## Requirements

-For development, you will only need g++ and a ncurses package in your environement.
+For development, you will only need g++ and a ncurses package in your environment.

 ### g++
 - #### g++ installation on Windows